havenbarnes/wordifyjs/README.md

 import * as wordify from 'wordifyjs';
 ```

-WordifyJS exposes a few utility functions for generating and converting UUIDs to and from word combinations.
+WordifyJS exposes a few utility functions for generating and converting UUIDs to and from words.

 ```js
 wordify.generateNewPair(); // returns [uuid, word-combination]